 Another way to stop drinking alcohol safely, which may be more difficult, is through detoxification and an alcohol addiction treatment program.
 Detoxification from alcohol should always be monitored, and preferably, medically monitored to ensure the safety and health of your body while it goes through withdrawal.
 This can be done at an addiction treatment program or through outpatient 12-step programs, like alcoholics anonymous, which supports individuals through abstinence and sobriety.

 If you think an addiction treatment program is the best way for you to stop drinking alcohol safely, then you should consider Findlay Recovery Center.

 At Findlay Recovery Center, our goal is your wellness, both mental, physical, and emotional.
 We want to work with our clients to create a total-body wellness experience in our new affordable addiction treatment center in Findlay, Ohio.

 We take your choice to get help with alcohol addiction seriously, by curating individualized treatment plans that focus on treating the root causes of your addiction through traditional cognitive behavioral therapy as well as alternative therapies that embrace movement, decision-making skills, and increasing motivation.

 Our new facility offers comfortable amenities, cafeteria spaces, and relaxing outdoor gathering spaces.
 Our shared rooms have conveniently attached bathrooms and small living spaces to provide a relaxing environment for all of our clients.

-Group and individual therapy will help you develop the skills necessary for managing stressors and triggers which can arise in the real world.
-Our compassionate and skill clinicians and technicians are ready to each and every client on their path to recovery.
+Group and individual therapy will help you develop the skills necessary for managing stressors and triggers that can arise in the real world.
+Our compassionate and skilled clinicians and technicians are ready for each and every client on their path to recovery.